 \subsection{Angular Observables}

-Having predicted the branching ratios of some relevant semileptonic and rare decay modes of the $B_{c}$ meson, and the corresponding LFUV observables, we next shift our focus onto calculating the various angular observables concerning the rare $B_{c}^{-}\rightarrow D^{*-}(\rightarrow D^{-}\pi^{0})\ell^{+}\ell^{-}$ cascade channel.
-A discussion on these observables along-with their analytic expressions has already been done in subsection \ref{subsubsection:Angular analysis}.
+Having predicted the branching fractions of some relevant semileptonic and rare decay modes of the $B_{c}$ meson and the corresponding LFUV observables, we next shift our focus onto calculating the various angular observables concerning the rare $B_{c}^{-}\rightarrow D^{*-}(\rightarrow D^{0}\pi^{-})\ell^{+}\ell^{-}$ cascade channel.
+A discussion on these observables along with their analytic expressions has already been done in subsection \ref{subsubsection:Angular analysis}.

 We start by presenting our results on the CP average angular coefficients $S_{i}$.
 In Fig. \ref{fig:CP averaged angular observables} we present $q^{2}$ distribution of each of these angular coefficients.